 Jaw pain can be so painful that it affects your daily life.

-Most people experience tenderness and pain of the jaw as well as facial pain and have difficulty opening their mouth wide.
+Most people experience tenderness and pain in the jaw as well as facial pain and have difficulty opening their mouths wide.
 Some people even experience headaches and earaches caused by their jaw pain.

 The most common symptoms people experience when they are having problems with jaw pain or TMJ are a painful or tender jaw, pain in and around your ear, pain in the temporomandibular joints and difficulty or pain when chewing.
 Other symptoms may include pain around the rest of the face and difficulty opening or closing your mouth.

 Jaw pain can happen for a number of reasons.
 A common cause of jaw pain is temporomandibular joint disorder, known as TMJ disorder.
 The temporomandibular joint is a very important joint in the body.
 It allows for complex movements, including talking, eating and swallowing.
 TMJ disorder can be caused by trauma or injury.
 This could be from playing sports or from an accident.

 Other causes of jaw pain and TMJ disorder include:

 - Dental issues, such as poor jaw and tooth alignment

 - Teeth grinding or clenching

 There are some cases when you might experience jaw pain after chewing tough food or opening your mouth too wide.
 The pain will usually go away in a day or two.
 More serious jaw pain will require treatment by a dentist or a specialist.